1 Hr., 53 Mins.

 Later, she reunites with Goude, to shoot the cover of the aforementioned album (their relationship is only evasively discussed); toward the end of the film, Jones gingerly holds her new grandchild.
 We watch her put on makeup myriad times.
 She jumps from the United Kingdom to Jamaica to France and switches codes fluently.
 Fiennes becomes enveloped in the background, as if she were Joan Didion, in these moments.
 It’s that fly-on-the-wall, style-jettisoning stance that makes these scenes, as individualistic and sometimes seemingly random as they are, magnetic.

 But if these scenes and observations are cannily and unambiguously delivered, what is less clear, besides the fact that Fiennes is keen on plopping us down on what is the world of Grace Jones, is whether she is aiming at uncomplicated humanization, or, like, say, Goude, diagonally regarding her as an art object.
 Little is conventionally “revealing.”
-Perhaps Bloodlight and Bami, then, is both humanistic and idolatrous — a compendium bettered because it cannot be easily defined.
+Perhaps Bloodlight and Bami, then, is both humanistic and idolatrous — a mixture of things bettered because it cannot be easily defined.
 Just like its subject.
 B